valhuber/TDD/readme_old.md

 #### 1a.
 An **Admin App**

+The Agile objective of collaboration is typically best-served with _running_ screens.
+The problem is, it takes quite a long time to create the API and screens to reach this point.
+And this work can be wasted if there were misunderstandings.

+Ideally, User Interface creation would be automatic.

+So, API Logic Server creates first-cut screens, automatically from the data model.
 The app shown below [(more detail here)](https://github.com/valhuber/ApiLogicServer#admin-app-multi-page-multi-table-automatic-joins) is suitable for initial business user collaboration to confirm the data model structure, and basic _back office_ data maintenance.

 You can [customize it](https://github.com/valhuber/ApiLogicServer#admin-app-customization) by editing a simple `yaml`file (e.g, field captions, ordering etc.)